bcgov/PIMS/backend/docs/DATABASE.md

 ```

 The default `port` for MS-SQL is 1433, but set it to the same value used in the `docker-compose.yaml` configuration file.
-The `database name` should be the same value using the in the database `.env` file.
+The `database name` should be the same value used in the database `.env` file.

 ### Entity Framework CLI Information